Ofsted, Pupil Premium and Performance Information

 Parent View gives you the chance to tell Ofsted what you think about your child’s school, from the quality of teaching to dealing with bullying and poor behaviour.
 The survey can be completed at any time; you don’t have to wait until the school is being inspected.

-Please click on the icon below if you wish to give your views.
+Please click here if you wish to give your views.